Does PRK Last Longer Than LASIK?

 PRK-corrected eyesight lasts a lifetime.
 However, someone who has undergone PRK surgery may still face the same age-related eye deterioration as the rest of the general population.

 Can You Have PRK Done More Than Once?

-You qualify for PRK if you:6
+You qualify for PRK laser eye surgery if you meet the following criteria:6

 - Are at least 18 years or older